pbrandt1/flight-dynamics-tutorials/Mars_Stationary_Satellite.md

 ## Mars Stationary Orbit

-A stationary orbit is one where a satellite orbits around the planet at the same speed at which the planet itself rotates, causing the satellite to appear stationary in the sky above one part of the planet.
-The comsat industry calls them geostationary or geosynchronous satellites; geo_stationary_ is a geo_synchronous_ orbit at the equator, but almost all geosynchronous satellites are geostationary so the two words have sort of become synonyms in the industry.
-People usually abbreviate both to GEO, but sometimes you'll see GSO used.
-Science fiction fans sometimes call them "Clarke" orbits, named after the science fiction author to propose them.
+A geostationary satellite is located at the equator and orbits around Earth exactly once per day, causing the satellite to appear stationary in the sky.
+Other terms include geosynchronous, which is technically not equatorial but in practice used interchangeably with geostationary, GEO, GSO, and Clarke orbits.
 On Mars they could be called "areostationary" orbits, but I prefer "Mars stationary."
 To calculate the orbital radius `r` for a Mars stationary orbit, set the downward acceleration due to gravity equal to the centripetal acceleration of the satellite moving in a circle with the same rotational speed as Mars, `ω`.

 ```
 gravity = centripetal acceleration